 5. The initiation of bankruptcy proceedings or corporate or partnership dissolution by the company; and

 6. Any information required to be disclosed by Chapter 16.40 that comes to the attention of the LPT Company.

 1. LPT Companies will be required to keep documentation of all certified LPT Drivers and LPT Vehicles.
-Such records shall be kept on file during the term of the LPT Company Permit and for two calendar years after the expiration of such Permit.
+Such records shall be kept on file during the term of the LPT Company Permit and for 2 calendar years after the expiration of such permit.
 Upon request or subpoena, LPT Company records shall be provided to the Director and/or law enforcement officers.

-2. LPT Companies shall submit to compliance audits and enforcement actions upon request by the Director or law enforcement officers pursuant to Chapter 16.40.
+2. LPT Companies shall submit to compliance audits and enforcement actions upon request by the Director, any authorized city personnel, or law enforcement officers pursuant to Chapter 16.40.

 I. Failure to comply with any provision in Section 16.40.640 is a Class B violation subject to penalties provided in Sections 16.40.930 through 16.40.950.